tinybirdco/demo-cdc-users-airline/readme.md

 ## Things to know

 The Confluent connector for each Database type is automatically created for you, the process is quite simple and you can inspect it in the code.
-Note that the submission parameters are very speific and taken from the Confluent documentation; if you wish to experiment with other settings go right ahead.
+Note that the submission parameters are very speific and taken from the Confluent documentation; if you wish to experiment with other settings go right ahead but change and test carefully.

 Once created, the Connectors and Topics will appear in your Confluent Cloud console as usual.